How much does concrete resurfacing cost?

 The new concrete surface will only be as stable as the foundation beneath it.
 Weak, crumbling, or uneven concrete must be repaired before resurfacing.

 Driveway repair costs $0.50 to $3 per linear foot to fill cracks in concrete.
-Cracks wider than 1/4" typically indicate unstable foundation problems that cause more cracks to appear after resurfacing.
+Cracks wider than 1/4" typically indicate foundation problems that will cause more cracks to appear after resurfacing.
 Hire a structural engineer to inspect the concrete to determine the underlying cause.
+Structural engineers charge $100 to $200 per hour.

 3. Mudjacking and leveling concrete